mattischrome/console-blog/content/posts/m1-external-monitor-issues/index.md

 - Apple
 - Twenty Two
 title: M1 External Monitor Issues
-heroImage: ../../assets/images/defaultHero.jpg
-description: Since moving to an M1 Mac, I've noticed some issues with my second screen that I do not experience
 ---
 Since moving to an M1 Mac, I've noticed some issues with my second screen that I do not experience with my previous Intel Mac or with my current work laptop, which is a Dell Intel PC running Windows 10.